-Recent court decisions have shown a reluctance to assign contributory negligence to claimants whom have been catastrophically injured.
+Court decisions have shown a reluctance to assign contributory negligence to claimants that have been catastrophically injured.
 For example, consider Stephen Campbell et al. vs. the Municipal Corporation of the County of Bruce.

-This was an occupier's liability claim in which the claimant cyclist was advancing over a "Free Fall" apparatus at the municipality's adventure park, when he fell off the obstacle, rendering him a quadriplegic.
-"Free Fall" is a variant of a Teeter-Totter that was fixed to the ground with concrete and piping to swivel the teeter-totter up and down.
-It is marked as having a high difficulty rating.
+This was an occupier's liability claim in which the claimant cyclist was advancing over a "free fall" apparatus at the municipality's adventure park, when he fell off the obstacle, rendering him a quadriplegic.

-The trial judge noted that the plaintiff, testified that he was a relatively active middle-aged man who had extensive experience with road and mountain biking.
-He further noted that when he attended at the bike park he knew that there were risks of injury associated with mountain bike riding, that he understood the rating system employed at the mountain bike park and that the mountain bike park was an unsupervised, non-fee-paying facility.
-The plaintiff further observed the signs requiring him to ride within his own abilities and his own risk and to wear a helmet, although he did not do so on the first day.
+The plaintiff testified that he was a relatively active middle-aged man with extensive experience road and mountain biking.
+He knew there were risks of injury associated with mountain biking, he understood the rating system used at the bike park and that it was an unsupervised, non-fee-paying facility.
+The plaintiff observed the signs requiring him to ride within his own abilities and risk and to wear a helmet, although he did not do so on the first day.
 With respect to the incident itself, the trial judge noted that the plaintiff "overestimated his abilities and underestimated his skill required to successfully ride this teeter-totter".
-The trial judge further noticed that Campbell "acknowledged that his exit strategy off of Free Fall was incorrect".
+The trial judge noticed that Campbell "acknowledged that his exit strategy off of free fall was incorrect".
 Despite all this, the trial judge concluded that the plaintiff bore no contributory negligence in this case.